tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 ```
 <details>

-<summary> click here if you having trouble viewing the plot </summary>
+<summary> click here to view the depth plot </summary>

 ![region_depth_profile](./outputs/region_depth_profile.png)

 </details>

-What can you infer about the genomes of these six cichlids samples from the mapping information
+What can you infer about the genomes of these six cichlid samples from the mapping information
 that you've seen in IGV and depth profiling?

 <details>

 <summary> Click here for answer </summary>

-There is a tandem duplication on chr7:18,079,155-18,100,834 encompassing the *gsdf* gene.
-The tandem-duplicate allele masculinizes fish and so operates as a sex determiner. <br>
+There is a tandem duplication on chromosome 7 spanning positions 18,079,155-18,100,834.
+This duplication encompassses the *gonadal soma-derived factor*, *gsdf*, gene.
+The duplication allele operates as a sex determiner by masculinizing its bearers. <br>

 ~1x relative depth = Homozygous for the non-duplicated *gsdf* allele (2 *gsdf* copies)<br>
 ~1.5x relative depth = Heterozygous for the duplication allele (3 *gsdf* copies)<br>
 ~2x = Homozygous for the duplication allele (4 *gsdf* copies)